reactioncommerce/reaction-docs/developer/testing/acceptance_testing.md

 ### 4A - Place an order paid for via Paypal Express

+(**Note**: To test this method you will need to create a user (separate from your admin user) for testing.
+See the Paypal documentation for more details)

 1. Log in as the admin
 2. Click on "Dashboard" in right hand column
 3. Click on the gear icon